 Too often I've seen people improving yet they have not noticed it themselves and their motivation has been suffering or they've given up.

-Once you are good at recognising progress and start to focus on this more instead of only on the final outcome, the progress itself can become the source of your motivation more than the final goal.
-This allows you to continue being motivated long after you have reached your original goal and it also means you might attach less meaning or importance to reaching your goal exactly as you had envisioned it - things often don't work out exactly as planned - but you can still see that you have progressed.
+Start to pay attention to recognising progress and start to focus on this more instead of only on the final outcome.
+Sometimes, progress itself can become the source of your motivation more than the final goal.
+This allows you to continue being motivated even after you have reached your original goal and it means you might attach less meaning or importance to reaching your goal exactly as you had envisioned it - things often don't work out exactly as planned - but you can still see that you have progressed.

-In athletic training, fitness and rehab there are many areas in which you can look for progress, and they are often not the main outcome you may be looking for.
+In athletic training and rehab there are many areas in which you can look for progress.
 For example your goal may be to be free of back pain, but first you might recognise progress in your posture, flexibility, strength, movement quality or the ease with which you can do some specific exercises.
 These can all be stepping stones to your final goal.

-A final yet very important note: no single attribute can progress indefinitely.
-So don't aim for that or expect to see constant progress.
-This is why it's a great idea to use pre-defined blocks of time (usually measured in weeks or months) to focus on something and then to change to something slightly different for a while.
+A final yet very important note: no single thing can progress indefinitely.
+This is why I suggest to use pre-defined blocks of time (usually measured in weeks or months) to focus on something and then to change to something slightly different for a while.
 In training this is called periodisation and this is a subject big enough for another article of its own!